Nick-Gabe/company-challenge/apps/backend/README.md

 └─ app
-   ├─ models (contains database models for the application) ├─ services (houses the logic for handling requests and responses) ├─ views (holds route controllers and view templates) ├─ database.py (provides functions for interacting with the database) └─ config.py (stores configuration settings for the application)
+   ├─ models (contains database models for the application) ├─ services (houses the logic for handling requests and responses) ├─ tests (contains test-related files, used by pytest) ├─ views (holds route controllers and view templates) ├─ database.py (provides functions for interacting with the database) └─ config.py (stores configuration settings for the application)